-This Prospectus covers the offering of up to 67,308,067 Common Shares by Selling Stockholders - this includes Shares held by Selling Stockholders, Note Shares acquirable upon the exercise of outstanding convertible notes and Warrant Shares acquirable upon exercise of outstanding Warrants.
+This Prospectus covers the offering of up to 71,563,336 Common Shares by Selling Stockholders.
+This includes the Unit Shares, Unit Warrant Shares, Broker Shares and Broker Warrant Shares.

-Selling Stockholders are persons or entities that, directly or indirectly, have acquired Common Shares, or will acquire Common Shares from us from time to time upon conversion of certain Convertible Notes or exercise of certain Warrants.
+Selling Stockholders are persons or entities that, directly or indirectly, have acquired Common Shares, or will acquire Common Shares from us from time to time upon exercise of certain Broker Warrants and Warrants.
 This Prospectus and any prospectus supplement will only permit the Selling Stockholders to sell the Common Shares identified in the column "Number of Shares Offered Hereby."

 The Selling Stockholders may from time to time offer and sell the Common Shares pursuant to this Prospectus and any applicable prospectus supplement.
-The Selling Stockholders may offer all or some portion of the Common Shares they hold or acquire, but only Common Shares that are currently outstanding or are acquired upon the conversion of certain Convertible Notes or exercise of certain Warrants, and in either case included in the "Number of Shares Offered Hereby" column, may be sold pursuant to this Prospectus or any applicable prospectus supplement.
+The Selling Stockholders may offer all or some portion of the Common Shares they hold or acquire, but only Common Shares that are currently outstanding or are acquired upon the exercise of certain Broker Warrants or Warrants, and in either case included in the "Number of Shares Offered Hereby" column, may be sold pursuant to this Prospectus or any applicable prospectus supplement.